oracle-livelabs/developer/visual-builder/studio/extend-apps/create-appui/create-appui.md

-# Create an App UI and Connect to Data
+# Create an App UI and connect to data

 ## Introduction